FIWARE/tutorials.IoT-over-MQTT/README.md

 ### Provisioning a Smart Door

 Provisioning  a device which offers both commands and measurements is merely a matter of making an HTTP POST request with both `attributes` and `command` attributes in the body of the request.
+Once again the `transport=MQTT` attribute defines the communications protocol to be used, and no `endpoint` attribute is required as there is no HTTP url where the device is listening for commands.

 #### :nine: Request: